With spring just round the corner, February is a month of expectation in the container garden. You can also start sowing seeds again (hurrah!).

 Although it is still cold in many parts, a few seeds and plants are tough enough to be started outside now:

 - Broad beans – can be sown outside from now until April.
-Starting them now can help get them off to an early and strong start.
-You probably won’t get a huge yield of broad beans from a container (you really need lots of space to get a good crop) but if you love them as much as I do, you may find it hard to resist growing a few.
+Starting them now can help get them off to a strong start.
+You won’t get a very good yield of broad beans from a container (you really need lots of space to grow them) but if you love them as much as I do, you may find it hard to resist growing a few.

-- Jerusalem artichokes are a tall and bushy crop, with tasty, edible roots.
-They can grow well in large containers if you have enough space.
+- Jerusalem artichokes are a tall (6 foot and more) and bushy crop, with delicious, edible tubers.
+They grow well in large containers – if you can find enough space.
 You grow them from a tuber, just like a potato.
 You can plant them now, or wait until March / April.

 - Garlic – February is your last chance to sow garlic – get the cloves in the ground before the end of the month.